 Q: Why isn’t Chris responding?

-A: Chris typically only responds to emails once a week and text messages once or twice a day.
+A: Chris typically only responds to emails once a week and to text messages once or twice a day.
 If urgent, call him.
 Don’t leave a voice message.
-He’ll call back as soon as he can.
+He’ll see the missed call and return to you as soon as he can.

 Q: Why isn’t Chris making any noise?